Field Trips for Your Class or Group

 Field Trip Pricing

-Field trips last for two hours and are usually scheduled from 9:30am to 11:30am.
-After your field trip, your group is welcome to stay and eat lunch in the adjoining Prospector’s Park.
-There is a picnic bench area.
+Field trips last for nearly two hours and are usually scheduled from 9:30am to 11:30am.

 We will send you a packet of information about preparing for your field trip as well as background information and what to expect.